Skip to content

 Nicolas Cage has a huge pyramid tomb

 No, actor Nicolas Cage is not dead yet.
-But in 2010, he purchased a nine-foot tall pyramid-shaped tomb in St. Louis Cemetery No 1 as his final resting place when the day comes.
+But in 2010, Nicolas Cage purchased a nine-foot tall pyramid-shaped tomb in St. Louis Cemetery No 1 as his final resting place when the day comes.
 The inscription on it, “omnia ab uno,” means “Everything from One.”
 According to our tour guide, some say it’s filled with treasure – since the IRS can’t come for assets in your grave.

 After a year, your remains might be moved for someone else in your family